boberle/cofr/README.md

 python3 predict.py fr_ment,fr_coref myfile.jsonlines mypredictions.jsonlines
 ```

-To convert to the text or CoNLL formats, please see [these scripts](https://github.com/boberle/corefconversion).
+To convert to the text or CoNLL formats, please see [these
+scripts](https://github.com/boberle/corefconversion).
+You may also want
+to import the annotated text into a software such as
+[TXM](http://textometrie.ens-lyon.fr/) for exploitation.
+Please see
+[this script](https://github.com/boberle/jsonlines2tei) to learn how to
+do this.

 ## Example